EnigmaCEO/SAGProtocol/README.md

 The Reserve transforms volatility into resilience — making Sagitta not just decentralized, but self-regulated.

-## 🧾 The Escrow — Compliance & Institutional Bridge
+## 📦 The Escrow — Compliance & Institutional Bridge

 The Escrow system connects off-chain investments with on-chain proof.
 It conducts:

-- Batch reporting on real-world portfolios
+- Batch reporting on real-world and on-chain portfolios
 - Compliance checks and KYC onboarding for regulated investors
 - Transparent P&L reports tied to each deposit batch